Killaspice/Learn-Java/README.md

 ```
 Now, when we create a new instance of the Car class and pass in a string value to the constructor, it will be stored in the parameter carColor.
 Inside the constructor, we can use this passed value however we want.
 In our example, we assign the value stored in carColor to the instance field color.

 A method can be characterized by its signature, which is the name, number of, and parameters of the method.
-In the above example, the signature is Car(String carColor).
+In the above example, the signature is ```Car(String carColor)```.

 Later, we’ll learn how to pass values into a method!

 There are two types of parameters: formal and actual.
-The parameter we defined in the above example, String carColor, is a formal parameter.
+The parameter we defined in the above example, ```String carColor```, is a formal parameter.
 We can think of them as variables that will store the data that is passed into a method.
 It specifies the type and name of the data.

 We’ll learn about actual parameters in the next exercise.